 Individuals interested in applying for the Port Orchard Police Department for an Entry Level position must first successfully complete a written and physical agility examination with PublicSafetyTesting.com at www.PublicSafetyTesting.com or 1-866-HIRE-911.
 Successful test results are then forwarded to the City at which time an application will be sent to those candidates.
 Test results are valid one year from date of testing.

 At such time that Oral Boards are to be conducted, each successful applicant will be notified via mail as to the time and date of the Oral Boards.

 Lateral Level Candidates

 The Civil Service Commission accepts applications for qualified Lateral Level Police Officer Candidates on a continuous basis.
-Applications for Lateral Level Employment may be downloaded from the link below, completed and returned to the Secretary/Chief Examiner at 216 Prospect Street, Port Orchard, WA 98366 in person or by mail.
+Applications for Lateral Level Employment may be downloaded from the link below, completed and returned either in person or by mail to the Secretary/Chief Examiner at 216 Prospect Street, Port Orchard, WA 98366.